QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Virasoro SymQRG kernel and three-dimensional gravity

 In Sec.~\ref{TTbar}, we discussed the connection between an RG flow driven by $T\bar{T}$ deformations and the gravitational path integral.
-Specifically, we demonstrated that coarse-graining the $T\bar{T}$-deformed CFT is equivalent to treating the background metric as a dynamical variable and evolving it according to Einstein's gravitational evolution.
-This highlights one of the central themes of the current paper: {\it QRG = QG}.
+Specifically, we showed that coarse-graining the $T\bar{T}$-deformed CFT is equivalent to treating the background metric as a dynamical variable and evolving it according to Einstein's gravitational evolution.
+This highlights one of the central themes of the current paper, the continuum version of the slogan stated in the introduction: the projector/slab kernel that renders Virasoro-preserving quantum RG exact is the three-dimensional gravitational path integral.
 In Sec.~\ref{tensor network}, we have illustrated how to construct the SymQRG evolution on a lattice that explicitly preserves topological symmetries.

 However, it is perhaps not yet obvious how the RG flow driven by $T\bar T$ deformation and the SymQRG are related, and what makes the emergent bulk theory {\it Einsteinian}?
 We have alluded to the fact that the choice of $T\bar T$ deformation is special because it preserves topological symmetries, and an RG process that preserves topological symmetries should only change couplings of symmetry-preserving operators.
 In the case of 2D CFTs, this 3D bulk being Einsteinian is by no means an accident.
-The 3D bulk theory can be shown, in a very precise manner, to be the SymTFT for the collection of topological defect lines \cite{Verlinde:1988sn} that are being preserved by the RG process, as discussed in the last section.
 In this section, we identify the topological defect lines associated with 3D gravity.
 We begin with the case of 3D pure gravity, and then explore the connection to general irrational large $N$ holographic CFTs, where 3D Einstein gravity serves as the universal approximate SymTFT.

-The discussion of the SymTFT has so far been mostly restricted to symmetries that are rational -- i.e.~there is a finite and discrete set of conserved charge operators, and the corresponding holographic bulk -- the SymTFT alluded to -- is a rational topological theory\footnote{See \cite{Bonetti:2024cjk, Brennan:2024fgj, Antinucci:2024zjp, Apruzzi:2024htg} for some recent works to generalize the SymTFT to describe some simple continuous symmetries.}.

-When the RG process preserves irrational symmetries, the corresponding SymTFT is expected to be an irrational theory.
-As is well known, 3D Einstein gravity with a negative cosmological constant can be related, at least classically, to Chern-Simons theory with gauge group $SL(2,\mathbb{R}) \times SL(2,\mathbb{R})$, which is non-compact\cite{Achucarro:1986uwr, Witten:1988hc}.
-This is very suggestive that 3D gravity is indeed a SymTFT in a way analogous to the rational cases.
-The difficulty is that the RG we discussed so far is a {\it quantum} RG process, and the corresponding bulk theory is a quantum gravitational theory.
-The quantum path integral that emerges in the quantum RG process needs extra care when we take the emergent bulk theory as a gravitational quantum path integral.
-To clearly see the topological symmetries, the Chern-Simons formulation of gravity is very useful, but it needs to be upgraded to a {\it quantum version}.